sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **ATI14** - Displays the contents of the current transmit buffer.

-* **ATI15** - Displays a list of all the unique IDs of the Virtual Circuit known clients.
+* **ATI15** - Displays a list of all the unique IDs of the known clients used in Virtual Circuit mode.